In the neighborhood

 The corona pandemic has brought several years of economic boom in the construction industry to a sudden halt.
 Over the same period, digitization and greening/climate protection have been declared matters of development at EU level (European Green Deal) and by the Austrian Federal government.

 BauZ!
 2021, the 18th Vienna Congress for Sustainable Building, is accompanying the industry’s fresh start in 2021.
-On two days, forward-looking solutions and concepts will be presented and discussions with a domestic and international audience will be held.
+Subsequent to the Advantage Austria B2B matchmaking event “Future of Building”, on two days, forward-looking solutions and concepts will be presented and discussions with a domestic and international audience will be held..

 The BauZ!
 Congress is a cooperation by the IBO with universities (Vienna Technical University, the University of Natural Resources and Life Sciences, Danube University Krems), UAS (Technikum UAS), non-university research establishments (ACR, Austrian Cooperative Research), the Foreign Trade Office of the Federal Economic Chamber (Future of Building), economic agencies of the Federal provinces (ecoplus Lower Austria, Vienna Business Agency) as well as Business Finland.